CompuTec/computec-docs/docs/processforce/user-guide/manufacturing/pick-receipt.md

 # Pick Receipt

+Managing the receipt of produced items from manufacturing into stock is a critical process in inventory control.
+The Pick Receipt function streamlines this activity by offering multiple options for handling production receipts, ensuring accuracy and efficiency.

+---

 ## Key Features

 The Pick Receipt function is used to manage the activity of receiving produced items from manufacturing into stock and contains multiple options: